teamniteo/handbook/2_Operations/work-process.md

 As a curator:

-- Organize which time to have the session and annoince it in #development when it's time to join and which Zoom room to use.
+- Organize which time to have the session and annoince it in #development when it's time to join and which Slack huddle to use.
 - Prepare a joke or something funny to share.
 - As a curator, meet and greet everyone, especially first-time joiners.
 - Announce who is having the Lightning talk if one was prepared.